idvorkin/idvorkin.github.io/_d/resistance.md

 - **Doing the important is a burden** Man taking the 1 minute to get up and taking out the garbage, what a burden.
 - **The important isn't valuable** Is taking out the garbage, a sign of huge respect or my wife really unimportant?

-### If you don't beat it back, it will get stronger.
+### If you don't beat it back, it will get stronger

 Every victory over the resistance will give you the strength for the next victory.
 Every loss will make it harder.